William Watson (decathlete): Olympic hopeful and decathlon champion

-As Watson concluded his collegiate career in 1939, he took a job as the private secretary to heavyweight boxing champion, Joe Louis, and began training for the 1940 Summer Olympics in Helsinki, Finland.
-Expectations were high that Watson would be one of the United States' biggest stars in the 1940 Olympic games.
+As Watson concluded his collegiate career in 1939, he took a job as the private secretary to heavyweight boxing champion Joe Louis, and began training for the 1940 Summer Olympics in Helsinki, Finland.
+Expectations were high that Watson would be one of the United States' biggest stars in the Olympics.
 In June 1939, sports columnist Charles Dunkley wrote and article predicting success for Watson in Helsinki.
 Dunkley wrote:

 Two ambitions figure to zoom 'Big Bill' Watson, 20-year-old negro lad, called the University of Michigan's one-man track team, to distinguished athletic heights.
 Foremost is a proud desire to wear the shield of the United States across his chest in the Olympic games in Finland a year hence.
 The other is to set a new world's record in the shot put.
 Nothing short of a permanent injury can keep this remarkable negro youngster from accomplishing both, says Charles B. Hoyt, his coach.

-In predicting that a permanent injury was the only thing that could derail Watson's Olympic dreams, Dunkley and Hoyt failed to account for the outbreak of World War II in Europe less than three months away.
 During the summer of 1939, Watson toured pre-war Europe with a handpicked U.S. track team.
 And on August 21, 1939, less than two weeks before the German invasion of Poland, Time magazine predicted that Watson would be America's 1940 Olympic hero, even comparing him to Jesse Owens.
-Time's August 1939 profile of Watson stated:

-In the 1936 Olympics, the No. 1 hero was Negro Jesse Owens of Cleveland ...
+Time's August 1939 profile of Watson stated, "In the 1936 Olympics, the No. 1 hero was Negro Jesse Owens of Cleveland ...
 Last week it appeared that the 1940 Olympic hero would be another midwestern U. S. Negro, 190-lb.
-William Delouis Watson, University of Michigan senior.
-In last week's meet at White City, rangy Bill Watson scored 13 of the 54 U. S. points: first in the shot put (with a record-breaking heave of 52 ft.
-8 in.), first in the broad jump (24 ft.
-6 in.) and third in the discus.
-Son of a Saginaw, Mich. dressmaker, Bill Watson—who is earning his way through college by waiting on table and acting as secretary to Prize Fighter Joe Louis — is considered the best all-round track man in the U. S. Besides winning the Big Ten championship in the shot put, broad jump and discus three years in a row, he has cleared the high jump at 6 ft.
-5 ¾ in., has run 100 yd. in 10.1 sec., 440 yd. in 55 sec.
-If he can brush up on the pole vault, javelin, high hurdles and the 1,500-meter run, he may be America's best bet for the 1940 Decathlon championship.
+William Delouis Watson, University of Michigan senior."